1886 N167 Old Judge: A Closer Look At The First Baseball Card Set

 1886 N167 Card Availability: Very Rare

-If you’re just getting started in the hobby and you aren’t the CEO of a Fortune 500 company, the 1886 Old Judge set is probably going to be unattainable.
-Issued in Old Judge cigarette packs in 1886, this twelve card set is among the rarest of all pre-war cards.
+If you’re just getting started in the hobby and aren’t the CEO of a Fortune 500 company, the 1886 Old Judge set will probably be unattainable.
+Issued in Old Judge cigarette packs in 1886, this twelve-card set is among the rarest pre-war cards.

-Based on our checks there are only fourteen cards that have been graded by PSA.
-REA auctions estimates that there are only 51 copies in total that have been graded by SGC or PSA, a number they believe could be inflated, due to crossover grading.
+Based on our checks, only fourteen cards have been graded by PSA.
+REA auctions estimate that there are only 51 copies in total that have been graded by SGC or PSA, a number they believe could be inflated due to crossover grading.

 As for recent sales, a PSA 3 of HOFer Roger Connor sold for close to $30K at auction in early 2018.
 We also found the sale of a SGC 45 Buck Ewing card in 2016, which sold for $51,000.
 Given the scarcity of the cards, I’d say that was a bargain purchase.
 That card would easily reach well into the six figures in a sale today.